How Fast Does Anaplastic Thyroid Cancer Grow

 Research into anaplastic thyroid cancer is rapidly evolving, with a focus on identifying new therapeutic targets and developing more effective treatments.
 Some of the current trends in research include:

 • Targeted Therapies: These therapies target specific molecules involved in cancer cell growth and survival.
-For example, BRAF inhibitors have shown promise in treating ATC tumors with BRAF mutations.
+Take this: BRAF inhibitors have shown promise in treating ATC tumors with BRAF mutations.

 • Immunotherapies: These therapies harness the power of the immune system to fight cancer.
 Immune checkpoint inhibitors, such as pembrolizumab and nivolumab, have shown activity in some patients with ATC.